 “I try not to think about cancer, and, when I do, I see it more as a chronic disease and one that’s not going to cause my demise anytime soon.
 I’m here for the long haul, and I listen to my body carefully now,” Paula said.
-“It’s been a challenging six years with some very low lows.
+“It’s been a challenging seven years with some very low lows.
 However, there are many more highs, and it’s changed my life profoundly.
 My faith is deeper, and my friendships are stronger.
 I have close cancer friends who are dear friends because they understand.
-I have a beautiful family, three gorgeous daughters, four grandchildren, and my sweetheart husband, who I have been married to for 41 years.
+I have a beautiful family, three gorgeous daughters, four grandchildren, and my sweetheart husband, who I have been married to for more than 42 years.
 Life’s pretty good.”

 “I’m grateful to doctors like Andreas, who are also researchers and who do not leave a stone unturned when it comes to improving the treatment options for women with gynaecological cancer.
 Working in the medical sector, I’ve seen many wonderful doctors, but I’ve also seen many who are just doctors.
 Andreas is driven to make women’s lives better.”